openfun/marion/README.md

-# Marion, The Learning Certificate Factory
+# Marion, The Documents Factory

 ## License